 In the podcast, I talk about a story of my own where I made this swap, and was practically thunderstruck by how much better the sentence became.

-Listen to the entire episode below, or on your favorite player!
+Listen to the entire episode at the top of this post, or on your favorite player!